 \begin{corollary}[\cite{SchoningW88,Hemachandra1989,Beigel1991,Gottlob1995,AllenderKRR2011}] $\PNExp = \NPNExp$. \end{corollary}

-The interesting aspect of our way of (re)obtaining \citeauthor{Hemachandra1989}'s~\cite{Hemachandra1989} result is that we uncover a deep structural link between $\PNExp$ and $\NPNExp$.
-In fact, both classes are precisely characterized by those languages admitting exponentially-long Hausdorff reductions to \NExpTime.
-We know that, to decide these languages, it is sufficient to check whether the maximum Hausdorff index of the input string is odd.
-The complexity classes $\PNExp$ and $\NPNExp$ simply refers to two big families of oracle machines deciding the languages in the \SEHDeltaLevel of the \SEHText in two different ways: the former refers to deterministic polynomial oracle machines individuating that maximum Hausdorff index via a polynomial binary search; whereas the latter is associated with nondeterministic polynomial oracle machines individuating the maximum Hausdorff index via a polynomial guess (and subsequent check).
-That is, $\PNExp$ is a type~(ii) oracle class associated with $\BoundedHausdRedCLASS{2^\PolFunctions}{\NExpTime}$, and $\NPNExp$ is a type~(iii) oracle class associated with $\BoundedHausdRedCLASS{2^\PolFunctions}{\NExpTime}$ (see \cref{sec_discussion_Hausdorff_perspective} for more on oracle classes ``types'').
+An interesting aspect of our rederivation of \citeauthor{Hemachandra1989}'s result is the structural link it reveals between $\PNExp$ and $\NPNExp$.
+Both classes are exactly characterized by $\NExpTime$ Hausdorff languages of exponential length.
+Deciding such languages reduces to checking whether the Hausdorff index, for a suitable Hausdorff predicate, of the input string is odd.
+The classes $\PNExp$ and $\NPNExp$ simply correspond to two broad families of oracle machines that decide languages in the \SEHDeltaLevel of $\SExpHier$ via two different strategies.
+Machines from $\PNExp$ are deterministic polynomial-time oracle machines that compute the Hausdorff index via a polynomial-time binary search, whereas machine from $\NPNExp$ are nondeterministic polynomial-time oracle machines that guess the Hausdorff index and then check it.
+Thus, $\PNExp$ is a type~(ii) oracle class associated with $\BoundedHausdCLASS{2^\PolFunctions}{\NExpTime}$, while $\NPNExp$ is a type~(iii) oracle class associated with $\BoundedHausdCLASS{2^\PolFunctions}{\NExpTime}$ (see \zcref{sec_discussion_Hausdorff_perspective} for more on oracle classes ``types'').